Braces in Brooklyn, NY

 Brushing and communicating very well should solve the issue; professional cleaning is also recommended at least once every six months.

 This information is provided for educational purposes and is not a substitute for professional dental advice, diagnosis, or treatment.
-Please schedule a consultation with our team to discuss your individual orthodontic needs.
+Please call our office to discuss your individual needs to discuss your individual orthodontic needs.